Prophetic Scriptures of Jesus' Suffering and Resurrection

 Hos 6:2 After two days will he revive us: in the third day he will raise us up, and we shall live in his sight [presence].

-Here is an example from the internet:
+Here is an example of the translation challenges from the internet:

 "Ancient Hebrew poses translation challenges due to its vocabulary, homographs, and lack of vowels, requiring contextual and cultural understanding.
 Cultural differences also impact translation, necessitating awareness of ancient customs and idiomatic expressions."